-Transit & Transportation Fund: The Transit & Transportation Fund is used to account for the payments to Placer County to provide transit services within the City's jurisdiction as well as to account for Local Transportation Funds which have been allocated for the purpose of pedestrian and bicycle facility improvements and street and road infrastructure improvements.
+Transit Fund: The Transit Fund is used to account for the payments to Placer County to provide transit services within the City's jurisdiction.

+Transportation Fund: The Transportation Fund accounts for the expenditure of Local Transportation Funds that have been allocated for the purpose of street and road infrastructure improvements.